 The SRO's Media & Communications Office issues press releases to news and media outlets and the Internal Communications Office publishes electronic and printed weekly employee newsletters, such as Brookhaven This Week and The Brookhaven Digest.
 In addition, a Director's Office web-based publication, Monday Memo, is issued bi-weekly to employees and focuses on topics important to the Laboratory population.
-Additionally, several virtual all-hands meetings were held throughout 2022 to maintain communications with staff.
+The Laboratory maintains an informative website at www.bnl.gov, where these publications, as well as extensive information about BNL's science and operations, past and present, are posted.
+In addition, employees and the community can subscribe to the Laboratory's e-mail news service.